rashika170/Android-Study-Jams/README.md

   The following are the topics the students were assigned to study :
   * Architecture components
   * Adaptive Layouts
   * Connect to the internet

+In addition, the students were motivated to design an application according to their own interests or to design a dice roller app according to instructions provided in the curriculum.
+<h4>To know more about Dice Roller App<a href="https://github.com/rashika170/Dice-Roller"> visit here </a>.<br></h4>

 ### 4)<b>25th December <br> </b>
  <b> <em>Advance Android Programming</em></b>